 Bio-gourmet butchers and deli Niessen is located at 137 rue Gaston Diderich and there is a Fischer bakery up the road at rue Théodore Eberhard.

 Supermarket Alima Belair is closer to town on avenue du Dix Septembre, and whilst not technically in Belair, there is a Lidl and a Delhaize on Route d'Arlon, just around the corner from the borders of the district.
 There are also several petrol stations along the route de Longwy with small grocery sections.

 The National Theatre of Luxembourg hosts international dance and theatre performances (including English language and children's theatre).

 The Israeli Consulate is on Avenue Gaston Diderich, the Ukrainian Consulate on Avenue des Archiducs, and the Irish Embassy is at 28 route d'Arlon just behind the Immigration Directorate.
-The Confederation for the Portuguese Community in Luxembourg also organises cultural events and language courses.

 The Central Hospital of Luxembourg (plus the children's clinic) is located on rue Ernest Barblé, while the Institute of Gynaecology and Obstetrics is on route d'Arlon.
 The Cancer Foundation is further up on the same road.

 Preschool Merl is at 10 rue Yolande, whilst Ecole Aloyse Kayser and Ecole Avenue du Dix Septembre offer pre- and primary school.
 Ecole Av Gaston Diderich also offers primary schooling.
 You can find more information here.